iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 means that the particles require energy to stay aligned, while a negative factor $J_{ij} < 0$ means that the particles "pull each other", and thus want to align.
-The system's total energy is the sum of all interaction energies considering the particles' alignment,
+The system's total energy --- called its _Hamiltonian_ --- is the sum of all interaction energies considering the particles' alignment,
 $$H(s) \coloneqq \sum_{(i,j)} J_{ij} s_i s_j.$$